microcks/community/README.md

 **Open Community Meeting (bi-weekly):** These meetings are one-hour open conversations that focus on furthering the Microcks project and organization.

+> Please register with your LFID!
+You can do so at https://openprofile.dev or https://lfx.linuxfoundation.org/ 💡
+> See how to create an account on Linux Foundation-managed service 👉 https://docs.linuxfoundation.org/lfx/sso/create-an-account

 [**Monthly Meetings**](https://zoom-lfx.platform.linuxfoundation.org/meetings/microcks?view=month) (Agenda: Open for changes and community input):
 1. **Second Thursday of each month**
   - Microcks Community Meetings - APAC-friendly